 If you are coming from downtown, I highly suggest you take the double-decker bus (some has WIFI by the way) to see Singapore’s street and building.
 MRT is fast but it’s underground thus you can see nothing.

 MRT Station: Serangoon then Bus# 43, 43M, 70, 70M, 73, 76

 Not far from the most famous landmarks in Singapore is an open-air theatre that showcases local and international talents for free.
 The Esplanade Outdoor Theater is a nice place to relax after an hour of walking tours in Singapore.
 You can grab your durian ice cream from the mall and watch some free entertaining show while feeling the breeze of the sea.

 When I was in Singapore last month, I was fortunate to watch a world-class Jazz artist.

 My next destination is an unexpected stop for dinner and sunset chilling.
 Okay, this one is a splurge, but 1-Altitude is worth the SGD.
 From the top, you’ll have a 360 degrees view of Singapore.
 Marina Bay Sand would be too small for you while you sip your classic Singapore Sling.

 MRT Station: Raffles Place

 Visiting a country is not just for our eyes and emotion.
-Traveling feeds our souls too.
-Make sure to talk to locals, eat their food the way locals do and most of all observe how they go in their life – with this traveling can make you different once you go back to your homes and office.
+Travelling feeds our souls too.
+Make sure to talk to locals, eat their food the way locals do and most of all observe how they go in their life – with this travelling can make you different once you go back to your homes and office.

-I hope you enjoy your trip and tell you your experience when you visit the placed above 😊
+I hope you enjoy your trip and tell you your experience when you visit the places above 😊